-- 1.2.1.1 This document is based on ERTMS/ETCS Baseline 3 and applicable for transitions from an area only equipped with ETCS level NTC (where the onboard is using system version 2.Y) to an area only equipped with ETCS Level 1 where system version is 2.Y.
-See chapter 1.3. - 1.2.1.2 Some ERTMS functions, controls or information are considered out of scope of this document because they are not directly related to the transition procedure: - The route suitability check in rear of a level 1 area depends on many local issues such as national procedures, national rules, type of unsuitability, geographical location of the unsuitability and places to stop trains if not suitable.
+- 1.2.1.1 This document is based on ERTMS/ETCS Baseline 2 and applicable for transitions from an area only equipped with ETCS level STM to an area only equipped with ETCS Level 1. - 1.2.1.2 Some ERTMS functions, controls or information are considered out of scope of this document because they are not directly related to the transition procedure: - The route suitability check in rear of a level 1 area depends on many local issues such as national procedures, national rules, type of unsuitability, geographical location of the unsuitability and places to stop trains if not suitable.
 Thus, the route suitability function is considered out of scope for this document. - Track conditions information is considered as general information to be sent to the train independent of the transition and thus out of scope for this document. - 1.2.1.3 Preventing trains that are not fitted with ERTMS/ETCS onboard equipment from entering the ETCS Level 1 area is out of the scope for this document. - 1.2.1.4 It is strongly recommended that any entity using ERTMS/ETCS follows the recommendations defined in this document.